Open Innovation Challenge

 Phase C: Acceleration

-Both University Challenge and Open Innovation Phase B winners will travel to the USA and meet business experts from Silicon Valley and MIT for further mentorship.
+Both University Challenge and Open Innovation Phase B winners will travel to the USA and meet business experts from MIT for further mentorship.
 It is expected for the teams to transition their prototyped concepts into global markets, through guidance on the nuanced process of global go-to-market strategy.